Varripoornachandrarao/JOBSCHEDULER/README.md

 Contributions, suggestions, and feedback are welcome.

-Feel free to fork the repository and create a pull request.
+Feel free to fork this repository and submit a pull request.

 ---